CodetheChangeFoundation/UHN-Backend-Server/README.md

 To fill database with example data, uncomment bottom statements in data.sql and run command from step 7.

+For help with DATABASE_URL fields, go to root directory, connect to postgres with `psql --username=metric UHN-metrics` and enter `\conninfo`

 ### Run tests